shivanikashyap1032/Restaurant/README.md

 For this thing we need a 1.8 jdk install in your system.

 ## here is the step to set 1.8 jdk in your system
-To set the JDK version to 1.8 in Eclipse, follow these steps:
+To set the JDK version to 1.8 in Eclipse follow these steps:

 1)Make sure that you have the JDK 1.8 installed on your system.
 You can download it from the official Oracle website.